Axlfc/UE5-python/README.md

 <code>codeGPT "# Python3  # A code to store a list of dictionaries of fruits and vegetables"</code>

 <code>chatGPT "Kant vs. Nietzsche.
 Give me a well formatted table containing relationships of similarity and opposite thoughts on the deepest issues of his career and thought in philosophy in a json format so i can import it to python.
-With that json file, tell me proportionally in what they agree in a percentage, and form that percentages, only show me one which resumes all the other percentages to I only have a total percentage of agreement they had overall they careers and explain to me why it's overall pertentage is what it is."</code>
+With that json file, tell me proportionally in what they agree in a percentage, and form that percentages, only show me one which resumes all the other percentages to I only have a total percentage of agreement they had overall they careers and explain to me why it's overall pertentage is what it is.
+Specify more information on the topics they disagree and show quotes of them
+to prove it"</code>

 <code>talkGPT "Tell me any playing card"</code>